-If you are a national of an EEA country member, you have the right to stay in Croatia for up to 90 days without registering with the police or the need for an official residence permit.
+If you are a national of an EEA country member, you have the right to stay in Croatia for up to 90 days as long as you are not a burden to the Croatian welfare system.
 This period starts from the date you arrive in Croatia.

-However it is important to note that you will need to present your passport or national ID card if a police offer requests it.
-If you cannot produce it, you may be fined 200 kn.
+It is important to note that you will need to present your passport or national ID card, other public document with your photo, or boravišna iskaznica if a police officer requests it.
+If you cannot produce it, you may be fined.

-Any residence longer than 90 days requires a temporary residence permit.
-If you are a national of any EEA country, you can get a temporary residence for:
+Any residence longer than 90 days requires a residence permit.
+If you are a national of any EEA country, you can get a temporary residence based on:

 - Studying or vocational training purposes